Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 * Action **Show information**: This combo box defines whether information messages are displayed by the client application. (???)
 * Action **Information message**: This allows to set a static information message to be displayed by the client application. (???)
 * **Save** button: Saves the attributes to the layer's xml file.
 If you make changes to these properties, you MUST save them!

+In the Google map box: (Sorry, the "Find place" field does not work right now!)

+- Each marker represents one POI.
+- Mouse over a marker to see the Title of the POI it represents.
+There may be several on top of each other.
+- Click and drag on a marker to change that POI's GPS position in the map.
+Notice that as you do that, the latitude and longitute (Lat/Lon) of that POI will change in the list as well.
+- If you move a marker, you MUST click **Save** in the POI list next to the POI you have moved, otherwise it will revert to its previous position!

+In the POIs list:

 * **New POI** link: Allows you to add a new POI to the layer.
 * POI-list-**Id**: Interneal number to identify the POI.
 * POI-list-**Title**: Name of the POI - click here to edit POI properties, including this name.
 * POI-list-**Lat**: Allows you to change the latitude of the POI.
-You can also change the POI's location can also be changed by dragging the POI's marker in the placement map.
 * POI-list-**Lon**: Allows you to change the longitude of the POI.
-The POI's location can also be changed by dragging the POI's marker in the placement map.
 * POI-list-**Save**: Save changes to the POI's location to the layer's xml file.
 * POI-list-**DEL**: Delete the POI from the layer.